SamuelEarl/fanny-pack-ui-old/src/routes/get-started/+page.svelte.md

 You can see the available options for Prettier [here](https://prettier.io/docs/en/options.html).

-In your `.prettierrc` file, delete the current format options and paste the following format options in their place:
+In my `.prettierrc` file, I would delete the current formatting options and paste the following formatting options in their place:

 ```json
 {